tunbridgep/gmdx-vrsd-fork/Docs/List of Changes.md

     - A Laser Sight has been added to Smuggler's safe in the first NY visit (replaces a recoil mod)
     - The Silencer in Paul's Apartment, Full-Auto Mod in Tong's Lab, and Laser Sight in Smugglers Safe are all guaranteed to appear even with the weapon mod shuffle turned on.
 - Miscellaneous Changes:
+    - Added a blue screen effect when entering bodies of water.
     - Added a message and a sound when picking up a charged item that is then used to immediately recharge an existing item, to let you know what happened to it.
 Previously the item just disappeared with no message.
     - Death and Hurt Sounds Randomisation added
         - In Vanilla mode, all enemies only use vanilla pain and hurt sounds.